Mobile data services

 ArcMap provides a full range of tools for you to author a map document with desirable layers rendered appropriately to serve your specific purpose.
-However, mobile web services are designed to be consumed by mobile applications running in hand-held devices such as Pocket PC, tablet PC, Smartphone, etc., which have hardware limitations in display, memory, and processing power.
-As a result, there are guidelines that you may want to follow in order to make the map document suitable for mobile applications.
-A general principle for creating map document is to "make it simple".
+However, mobile Web services are designed to be consumed by mobile applications running on field devices such as Tablet PCs and Windows CE/Windows Mobile devices.
+Some of these devices have hardware limitations in display, memory, and processing power.
+As a result, there are guidelines that you may want to observe to make the map document suitable for mobile applications.
+A general principle to follow for creating a map document is to make it simple.
 For example, you should consider data generalization, such as polygon smoothing and reduced raster resolution, for background or reference layers.
 This will allow your maps to draw faster.
-Also, it's recommended to simplify the map symbology since the display sizes of the devices are normally limited.
+Also, it's recommended to simplify the map symbology, since the display sizes of the devices are normally limited.

-For more information about preparing the map document for mobile data access, see the Developer Help topic "Preparing Data and Maps" in the section "Developing Mobile Applications using the Mobile ADF".
+For more information about preparing the map document for mobile data access, see the ArcGIS Desktop Help topic Design and create Mobile Maps.

 To publish the map document as a mobile data service, follow the steps in Publishing a GIS resource to the server, keeping in mind the following: